Gurdaspur district: Population

 After the separation of the Pathankot tehsil into a separate district in 2011, the residual district has a population of 1,621,725 of which 1,260,572 were rural and 361,153 were urban.
 Scheduled Castes have a population of 373,544 (23.03%) of the population.
 Punjabi is the predominant language, spoken by 98.27% of the population.

+Gender

+The table below shows the sex ratio of Gurdaspur through the years, according to various census years.

+Note:- The figure for 2011 does not include the data of the areas that currently form Pathankot district, which were separated from Gurdaspur on that year, to form a new district.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Gurdaspur district.
+Note:- The data till year 2001 also includes the data from the areas currently in the Pathankot district.

+According to the National Family Health Survey - 4 (2015–16), 88.2% of the total women between the ages of 15 and 49 years in Gurdaspur district were literate, this rate was 86.7% for rural areas of the district.
+For men in the same age group, 90.4% were literate and this rate was 90.7% for rural areas.
+According to the same survey, 62.7% of the women of the same age group had 10 or more years of schooling and this rate was 57.6% for rural areas.

+Rural and Urban

+The table below shows the percentage of rural population through the decades.

+Note:- The separation of the areas in the current Pathankot district in 2011, may have significantly changed the numbers and figures for that year.

+The table below gives the absolute number of rural and urban population through the years.

+Note:- The separation of the areas in the current Pathankot district in 2011, may have significantly changed the numbers and figures for that year.

 Religion

 Sikhism is the largest religion in the residual district with 950,016 (58.58%), while Hinduism is the second-largest with 476,095 (29.36%).
 Christians are the third-largest community with 169,295 (10.44%), the highest share of Christians in the state, and Muslims 13,350 (0.82%).
-Before Partition, undivided Gurdaspur district had a slight Muslim majority with a large Hindu minority and smaller Sikh and Christian populations.
+Before Partition, Undivided Gurdaspur district had a slight Muslim majority with a large Hindu minority and smaller Sikh and Christian populations.
 The area which now forms the current district had a Muslim majority and a large Sikh minority, with smaller Hindu and Christian populations.